Rana Ijaz Ahmad Noon: Political career

 He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency PP-204 (Multan-XI) in the 2002 Pakistani general election.
 He received 31,498 votes and defeated Rafique Ahmad, a candidate of Pakistan Muslim League (N) (PML-N).

 He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-Q from Constituency PP-204 (Multan-XI) in the 2008 Pakistani general election.
 He received 32,704 votes and defeated Khurram Fareed Khan, a candidate of Pakistan Peoples Party.

 He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-204 (Multan-XI) in the 2013 Pakistani general election.

-In December 2013, he was appointed as Parliamentary Secretary for agriculture.
+In December 2013, he was appointed Parliamentary Secretary for agriculture.

 He was re-elected to Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-221 (Multan-XI) in the 2018 Pakistani general election.